lucka-me/umbra-sphere.lucka.dev/content/privacy/index.md

 title: Privacy
 ---

 We respect privacy, and simply do not collect any of your data.
-All your data are stored in your device.
+All your data are processed and stored in your device.